Neuroscience (NSC)

 NSC 6210 Neurobiology of Disease (3 Credits)

-A. Siddiqui (Odd: Spring, Summer) – This course is designed for graduate students (Ph.D. and M.S.), residents, clinical fellows, and postdoctoral fellows in neuroscience/neurology and clinical translational science training programs.
+A. Siddiqui (Odd: Winter, Spring) – This course is designed for graduate students (Ph.D. and M.S.), residents, clinical fellows, and postdoctoral fellows in neuroscience/neurology and clinical translational science training programs.
 It is intended to confer a detailed mechanistic understanding of the genetic, pathological and cell biological basis of important neurological diseases and syndromes.
 The clinical and scientific background and context for each disease will also be provided and therapeutic rationales will be discussed along with current mechanisms and modeling (cellular or model organisms).
 The focus will be on research-oriented students, but this course will also provide a mechanistic understanding for clinically oriented students.
-Basic science and clinical experts from all three Mayo campuses will provide this didactic survey course.
-These 90-minute lectures will be on Tuesday afternoons, from 4:00pm-5:30pm EST. A two- page proposal on a student-selected disease entailing a brief background, importance, and two specific aims will be due at the end of each term.
-This course will span two quarters (January to June).

 Grading: Standard Letter